 Any incidents that do occur during the school day, including if your child falls ill, are immediately referred to the Welfare Officer who will contact the appropriate parent or carer.
 The school ensures that there are other qualified First Aiders on the premises at all times, to cover for and assist the Welfare Officer.

 The Medical Room is open from 8.45am – 3.30pm each day.

 If you would like to speak to the Welfare Officer, please contact the school.

-A weekly Drop-In Health Clinic is also available every Wednesday lunchtime which is run by a qualified nurse.
+A weekly Drop-In Health Clinic for students is held every Wednesday lunchtime and is run by a qualified nurse.